frederiksemmel/linicrypt_typst/main.typ

 Now we can define a security game for finding solutions to a set of constraints #CC.
 The adversary #Att gets access to the constraints $CC$ of dimension $d$, the subspaces $Fixing$ and $W$ of #Vd and #Vp respectively.
-The adversary #Att also gets acces to the oracle $H$ such that we can record its queries.
+The adversary #Att also gets access to the oracle $H$ such that we can record its queries.
 Then the game randomly samples a vector #ii in #Vp (representing the Linicrypt program input) and passes it to #Att.
 It wins the game by outputting a $vv in sol(CC)$ which fulfills $vv - ii in ker(Fixing)$ and $vv in.not W$.